replicatedhq/replicated-docs/docs/reference/custom-resource-config.md

 ### Template Targets

-Repeatable items require at least 1 `template` to be provided.
+Repeatable items require that you provide at least one `template`.
 The `template` defines a YAML target in the manifest to duplicate for each repeatable item.

 Required fields for a template target are `apiVersion`, `kind`, and `name`.

-`namespace` is an optional template target field to match a yaml document's `metadata.namespace` property, in case the same filename is used across multiple namespaces.
+`namespace` is an optional template target field to match a YAML document's `metadata.namespace` property when the same filename is used across multiple namespaces.

-The entire YAML node at the target will be duplicated, including nested fields.
+The entire YAML node at the target is duplicated, including nested fields.

 The `yamlPath` field of the `template` must denote index position for arrays using square brackets.
-For example, `spec.ports[0]` to select the first port entry for duplication.
-All duplicate YAML will be appended to the final array in the `yamlPath`.
+For example, `spec.ports[0]` selects the first port entry for duplication.
+All duplicate YAML is appended to the final array in the `yamlPath`.

-`yamlPath` **must** end with an array.
+`yamlPath` must end with an array.

+**Example:**

 ```yaml
     templates:
     - apiVersion: v1